CreepyTeabag/The-Ultimate-React-Course-2023/notes.md

 ### 003 Fetching and Displaying Cabin List

 If url to the image source is not on our server- we'll get an error.
 We need to add the url of that server to next.config.mjs [see documentation](https://nextjs.org/docs/messages/next-image-unconfigured-host)

+### 004 Streaming Route Segments With loading.js File

+To create a global loader, we add it to app/
+If we need a spinner for a specific route - wa add loading.js to the folder with that route.
+Adding loading.js activates streaming, so the page won't work if user disables javascript in the browser.

+### 005 What is React Suspense

+Suspense:

+- Built-in React component that we can use to catch/isolate components (or entire subtrees) that are not ready to be rendered ("suspending")
+- We can think of it like a catch block in a try / catch statement.
+It catches the element that are suspending
+- What causes a component to be suspending?
+  1. Fetching data (with a supported library)
+  2. Loading code (with React's lazy loading)
+- Native way to support asynchronous operations in a declarative way (no more isLoading states and render logic)

+During render process, whenever React finds a component or a sub-tree that is currently suspending, it will:

+- move back up to the closest Suspense parent ('boundary')
+- discard already rendered children
+- display fallback component / JSX

+After the async work is done (the suspended component is ready) it renders subtree under Suspense boundary.

+Components do NOT automatically suspend just because an async operation is happening inside them.
+Integrating async operations with Suspense is hard, so we use libraries (React Query, Next.js, etc.)
+Behind the scenes, in the fiber tree, Suspense component wraps the suspended component into an Activity component.
+The Activity component either shows the suspended component, or a fallback.
+So it doesn't really destroy the suspended element - it just hides it.
+So its state is preserved during the suspending and unsuspending phases.
+Usually if the suspended component suspends again - the fallback will be shown again.
+But it will NOT be shown again if the Suspense trigger is wrapped in a transition (startTransition).
+In Next.js, that's the case with page navigations.
+We can reset the Suspense boundary with a unique key prop.
+Behind the scenes a component marks itself as suspending simply by throwing a Promise and thereby notifying the closest Suspense boundary.

+### 006 Streaming UI With Suspense Cabin List

+In Next.js we should get used to always have the data fetching as close as possible to the place that actually needs that data, because by doing so, we can then implement a more granular data fetching strategy.
+To use Suspense, we just need to move the data fetching logic and the markup that we want to replace with fallback into a separate component, wrap that component into Suspense, and pass the fallback jsx as a prop: `<Suspense fallback={<Spinner />}></Suspense>`